2 Images I Wish I Had Created before Building My Squarespace Website

 You'll add those images later.

-(And then you'll forget (like I did).
-And then you'll wonder why there's no pretty image to go with your Facebook post when you type your URL or why the little tiny image in your browser tab is a black box.)
+(And then you'll forget - like I originally did.
+And then you'll wonder why there's no decent image to go with your Facebook post when you link to your website or why the little tiny image in your browser tab is Squarespace’s black box.)

-How to create Favicon and Social Sharing Logo Images for Squarespace.
+How to create Favicon and Social Sharing Logo Images for Squarespace and where to upload them

-- Your Social Sharing Logo should be 200px x 200 px, but you may have to experiment with it as Facebook often changes their image size preferences.
-As of this post, mine doesn't render nicely when I post my URL in a regular Facebook post, but it looks ok in a reply to someone else's post.
+Your Social Sharing Logo should be 200px x 200 px, but you may have to experiment with it as Facebook often changes their image size preferences.
+Later in this post, I’ll show you what the Facebook image looks like as a post link and as a comment link.

 Here's how to upload a Favicon.